SpecialBuilder32/GM4_Datapacks/1.21/generated/smithed_readmes/gm4_undead_players.md

 # <img src="https://raw.githubusercontent.com/Gamemode4Dev/GM4_Datapacks/master/base/images/gm4_logo.png" alt="GM4 Logo" width="32" /> Undead Players by Gamemode 4

 Ever wonder what happens to your player's body after you die?
 Well wonder no longer.
-This modular datapack reanimates your fallen-corpse as a zombie. <!--$pmc:headerSize-->
+This modular data pack reanimates your fallen-corpse as a zombie. <!--$pmc:headerSize-->

 ### Features
 - Players summon a zombie at their location upon death.